 For the 92nd Academy Awards, a total of nine films were nominated for “Best Picture”: Ford v Ferrari, The Irishman, Jojo Rabbit, Joker, Little Women, Marriage Story, 1917, Once Upon a Time in Hollywood, and Parasite.
 On the surface, it would appear that the Academy fell into old habits.
 Much like Bohemian Rhapsody, Vice, and Green Book, two of the “Best Picture” nominees from this year, Jojo Rabbit and Joker, received a lukewarm critical reception.
 It would seem counterproductive to claim to celebrate the best of the best only to promote middling efforts.

 In what many critics would consider even more damning, for the second year in a row, none of A24’s films received a nomination.
-Unlike in 2018, this actually is kind of a shame because, despite getting off to a slow start with Gloria Bell and High Life, A24 managed to get their act together and issue one of their greatest films since Moonlight in the form of The Farewell.
-Supplemented by other stellar efforts such as Waves and Uncut Gems, I would actually argue this was A24’s single best year since their 2012 inception.
+Unlike in 2018, this actually is kind of a shame because, despite getting off to a slow start with Gloria Bell and High Life, A24 managed to get their act together and issue some of their greatest films since Moonlight in the form of The Farewell and Waves.
+As such, I would actually argue this was A24’s single best year since their 2012 inception.

 Regardless, I myself do not have a problem with their lack of nominations.
 Your mileage may vary when it comes to the quality of their features, but I don’t think it can be contested that A24 is one of the single worst distributors out there.